AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_edge_caag.md

 * `local_as_number` - (Optional) BGP AS Number to assign to Edge as a CaaG.
 * `prepend_as_path` - (Optional) Connection AS Path Prepend customized by specifying AS PATH for a BGP connection.
 Requires local_as_number to be set.
 Type: List.

+## Attribute Reference

+In addition to all arguments above, the following attribute is exported:

+* `state` - State of Edge as a CaaG.

 ## Import

 **edge_caag** can be imported using the `name`, e.g.